christophstrasen/LQR/docs/low_level_api.md

 ## Core Concepts

 Joining event streams differs from joining static tables.
 Streams are unbounded and may deliver records out of order or with unbounded delay, so we maintain per-key caches (one per side) to hold recent records.
-The `expirationWindow` defines how long a record stays “warm”; once it expires, we emit an expiration record and drop it.
-Only warm records can participate in matches, giving callers a predictable correctness window and preventing memory from growing unbounded.
+The `joinWindow` defines how long a record stays “warm”; once it expires, we emit an expiration record and drop it.
+Only warm records can participate in matches, giving callers a predictable join window and preventing memory from growing unbounded.
 Unlike a SQL join over static snapshots, a streaming join continuously merges incoming records, emits pairs as soon as matches occur, and surfaces unmatched rows when the retention policy evicts them.

 **Important:** You control how trustworthy the join is.
-A larger `expirationWindow` greatly improves the odds that matching records overlap in time, at the cost of more memory and CPU; a smaller window saves resources but risks expiring legitimate matches.
-Likewise, the better your input ordering (or custom merge), the tighter you can set the window.
-Pick the smallest window that still fits your typical left/right arrival gap—if a record arrives after that window closes, we simply can’t match it.
+A larger `joinWindow` greatly improves the odds that matching records overlap in time, at the cost of more memory and CPU; a smaller join window saves resources but risks expiring legitimate matches.
+Likewise, the better your input ordering (or custom merge), the tighter you can set the join window.
+Pick the smallest join window that still fits your typical left/right arrival gap—if a record arrives after that join window closes, we simply can’t match it.

 ## Overview